ubclaunchpad/ubclaunchpad.com/CONTRIBUTING.md

 ## GitHub Actions

+[GitHub Actions](https://github.com/features/actions) is a workflow automation platform provided by GitHub.
+We use it for automating a variety of tasks for this project.

 * [![Checks](https://github.com/ubclaunchpad/new/workflows/Checks/badge.svg)](https://github.com/ubclaunchpad/new/actions?workflow=Checks) ([`checks.yml`](./.github/workflows/checks.yml)) runs on every single pull request to run linters and verify the website builds correctly.
 Every pull request should pass these checks.
 * [![Compress images](https://github.com/ubclaunchpad/new/workflows/Compress%20images/badge.svg)](https://github.com/ubclaunchpad/new/actions?workflow=Compress+images) ([`compress.yml`](./.github/workflows/compress.yml)) runs on pull requests that modify image assets and, if possible, compresses them without losing too much quality.
 You should still only add images of suitable size regardless - see [Handling Assets](#handling-assets).
 * [![Deploy](https://github.com/ubclaunchpad/new/workflows/Deploy/badge.svg)](https://github.com/ubclaunchpad/new/actions?workflow=Deploy) ([`deploy.yml`](./.github/workflows/deploy.yml)) runs on every push to the `master` branch to build and update the `gh-pages` branch (in other words, it deploys the website).